 Meet the Teachers

-Each brings a story, a moment, a way of listening that keeps the lineage alive.
+A way of listening that keeps the lineage alive.

-Our Teacher Spotlights open a window into these lives of touch and teaching.
+The Teacher Spotlights open a window into these lives of touch and teaching.

 Brita Ostrom (USA) was part of the early Esalen® Massage circle in Big Sur.
 With over five decades of teaching and practice, she helped shape the form, language, and felt philosophy of the work.
 At EMGV26 she offers her Masterclass “The Practitioner Elixir” and joins the evening Massage Legacy Panel.